Get

 vet holding a big dogs paw

-Image Credit: Pressmaster, Shutterstock
+Image By: Pressmaster, Shutterstock

 2. Keep Your Dog’s Paws Clean

 The next step in proper paw care is routine cleaning.
 Your dog’s paws pick up a lot of bacteria, dirt, and other foreign matter from the environment, especially outdoors.
 Wipe your dog’s paws with a clean, damp cloth or pet wipes every time they come inside, taking care to check for anything out of the ordinary.
 Skin infections from bacteria on the feet that enter open wounds can wreak havoc on the paw pads.
-Dogs that have skin allergies may need even more cleaning attention to keep their paws healthy and free from allergens.
+Dogs who have skin allergies may need even more cleaning attention to keep their paws healthy and free from allergens.

-If you are looking for the perfect product to clean your dog's sensitive areas or would benefit from an on-the-go option, Hepper's Wash Wipes are our recommendation.
+If you are looking for the perfect product to clean your dog's sensitive areas, Hepper's Wash Wipes are our recommendation, plus it's a great on-the-go option.
 These premium wipes are thick and durable enough for the toughest of paw messes, while still being soft enough to use on your dog's ears or eyes.
 Formulated with pet-friendly, hypoallergenic ingredients they are the ideal product for all dogs of all ages, skin conditions, or sensitivities.

-Hepper Pet Wash Wipes - Soft Pet Cleaning Wipes...
+Hepper Wash Wipes - Soft Pet Cleaning Wipes...

 • Gentle Care For All Pets - Infused with moisturizing hypoallergenic ingredients & enriched with...